The Telltale Moozadell

-"The Telltale Moozadell" is the 35th episode of the HBO original series The Sopranos and the ninth of the show's third season.
-It was written by Michael Imperioli and directed by Dan Attias, and originally aired on April 22, 2001.
+"The Telltale Moozadell" is the 35th episode of the American crime drama The Sopranos and the ninth of the show's third season.
+It was written by Michael Imperioli and directed by Dan Attias.
+It originally aired in the U.S. on April 22, 2001, on HBO.

+Nine years after its debut, interest in this episode increased due to online views of a scene including pop singer Lady Gaga, then credited as Stefani Germanotta.